Bring the real you, apply and repeat

 Suzanne Brooke is a woman of many talents.
 In her early years, she received an Associate’s degree in Retail & Merchandise Management from Becker Junior College and completed an internship with the upscale Bonwit Teller department store in New York City.
 She then began her retail career at the original Wanamaker’s in Philadelphia before transferring to the King of Prussia branch to manage 10 accessory departments.
 She liked change, however, and explored several different professional paths.
 Her next job saw her employed as a pharmacy tech (who also handled the organization’s administration and finances), and she later served a 17-year stint at Schulmerich Bells as a receptionist and handbell/chimes salesperson.

-Today, Suzanne uses her know-how in fashion and retail to manage the PBC Thrift Shop.
+Today, Suzanne uses her know-how in fashion and retail to help manage Crescent Corner Thrift and Furniture Store.
 Under her leadership, the store has updated its look, expanded its clothing inventory and opened a new annex for books, games and household items.
 On any given day, you can find her freshening up the clothing racks and welcoming customers.
 She is also took on the role as President of the PBC Auxiliary in January 2018.
 Her diverse background in sales and management has equipped her well for these important responsibilities.

 Seeing Things Clearly